sky21peanuts/get_gradesData_from_nuweb/README.md

 ## Caution
 - This app depends on your internet connection speed.
 If some error(such as NoSuchElementException..) occurd, edit app/app.py and let `WAIT_TIME` be bigger.

-- By using `--headless` option, chrome window is hidden.
+- By using `--headless` option, chrome window will be hidden.